KosyanMedia/oapi-codegen/README.md

 need to import `github.com/KosyanMedia/some-package`.
 You may specify multiple mappings by comma separating them in the form `key1:value1,key2:value2`.

+Besides, using `imports` option you can specify custom imports to be added in generated file to speed up file generation.

 ## What's missing or incomplete

 This code is still young, and not complete, since we're filling it in as we